Osteosarcoma

 Treatment is the most effective when you start it before the cancer has spread beyond your bones to any other tissues or organs.
 People are generally able to find tumors early since they cause pain, swelling or a limp.
 It is best to let your doctor know about warning signs like these so that you can start treatment early.

-Most people who are having osteosarcoma require surgery along with chemotherapy.
-Some also choose to get radiation therapy.
+Most people who are having osteosarcoma require surgery along with chemo.
+Some also choose to get radiation treatment.

 Surgery